A Dietitian’s full review of the Hungryroot meal kit delivery service where healthy meets convenience but is it worth the cost?

 - Most recipes are low to moderate calories (about 400-600 calories) and appropriate for some people’s weight loss goals.
 Many high-protein recipes are available, as well as moderate to low carb.

 - The easy recipes will help eliminate the stress of making meals and keep you out of the drive-thru line most nights.
+One thing I love is that the recipes are so easy.
+My husband can jump in and help cook them if I'm running behind, not feeling good, or whatever.

 Here’s how Hungryroot might not help you lose weight: